codess-aus/DP-100/Optimize.md

 **Bayesian sampling**method selects hyperparameters based on the performance of previous runs.
 The Bayesian sampling method does not support early termination.

 **Bayesian sampling**.
 This sampling method selects hyperparameters based on the performance of previous runs.
 The Bayesian sampling method does not support early termination.
+When using Bayesian parameter sampling, you should set early_termination_policy =
+None, or leave the early_termination_policy parameter out.

 A **truncation selection** policy is an early termination policy that cancels a percentage of low-performing runs.
 Each run's performance is evaluated using a primary metric, and the percentage of jobs to cancel is specified when you define the policy.
 As part of its calculations, a truncation selection policy considers previous performance for runs with less run time.